flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### No weird formatting

 The name should not have any weird formatting or punctuation.
+For example, it should not be all-lowercase, all-uppercase, camel case, or contain dashes or periods.
+Cases where the weird formatting is part of the brand are exempt from this (e.g. "VLC").

 ## Summary